-We will also look at pricing, installation, and a bit on Bay Windows replacement and renovation as well of this classic and yet one of the innovative decorating ideas that is becoming something of a phenomenon in the home remodeling and construction industry.
+We will also look at pricing, installation, and a bit on Bay Windows replacement and renovation.
+We will also share with you some practical information about the classic, as well as the more innovative decorating ideas that are becoming something of a phenomenon in the home remodeling and construction industry.

 When you have finished reading this article, you will be in a better position to decide if these windows are right for your home and where and what to know about getting started in beautifying, providing more light and bringing a feeling of the outdoors into your home.

 Let us start off first with letting you know what exactly a Bow Window is.
 Then we will compare it with the Bay Window, which is a close cousin.

 As the name suggests, this is a bow or an arc-shaped window that expands a room and gives you a feeling of more space.

 Because of the rounded nature of the window, more panes of glass are required than a Bay or other types of windows.